 With such a strong statement to back us, we can only abolish this archaic practice if we refuse to either accept or pay dowry.
 It must start sometime, somewhere.
 Why not now?
 Why not with you?

 G Ashokapathy is an Independent legal professional with 21 years of experience.
-He is a Partner at M/s PASS ASSOCIATES, a law firm practicing at the High Court of Madras, Chennai, India.
+He is a Partner at M/s PASS ASSOCIATES, a law firm practising at the High Court of Madras, Chennai, India.
 He is a Commercial Arbitrator, both Domestic and International.
 Ashokapthy is also the Founder and present Secretary and Treasurer of the Council for National and International Commercial Arbitration (CNICA).

 Murugan Seshachalam is an advocate with 19 years of experience practicing at the Madras High Court, District Court, Family Court and State Human Rights Commission.